We lost the first girl before we even got on the boat.

 There was no script as such.
 Every evening H. and his ancient cameraman Dieter planned the next day’s shots while the rest of us sat around the fire eating roast guinea pig.

 Dieter had been with H. for twenty-five years.
-One afternoon, as we paused between shots, I asked him why.
+One afternoon, as we paused between shots, I asked him why he had remained so loyal.

 He squinted at me through his pipe smoke.

-“Better to follow the dream of a madman than no dream at all,” he said.
+“Better to follow the dream of a madman,” he said, “than no dream at all,

 As for the ballerinas, I couldn’t help thinking Moscow was probably glad to see the back of them.
 For all their beauty and talent, they were a demanding, surly bunch.
 They missed their mothers, and vodka, and good shoes, and the magnificent Moscow subway, and they made sure everyone knew it.

-Also Lyudmila kept sleeping with me every few days when she was feeling homesick, leaving me thoroughly confused.
+Also, Lyudmila kept sleeping with me every few days when she was feeling homesick, which was making me thoroughly confused.

 One morning I came across H. as I was returning from a surreptitious visit to Lyudmila’s tent.
 It was a few minutes before dawn and he was tracking the flight of a huge condor through the telescopic sight of an antique German army rifle.